Borderline (1980 film): Plot

-Maynard and Fantes watch Richards leaving San Diego's Court House after being sentenced to three years in federal prison.
+Maynard and Fantes watch Richards leaving San Diego's United States District Court House after being sentenced to two-to-five years in federal prison.
 Richards' boss, also on trial, is not convicted for "lack of evidence."
 Fantes laments that Richards will probably go right back to work smuggling aliens within a month of release.
 Maynard smiles and responds by saying, "It's okay kid, so will we."

 Cast

 Production

 According to director Jerrold Freedman, Producer/Actor Michael Douglas was originally set to produce the movie, with Gene Hackman set to play Jeb Maynard.
 However, once the screenplay was finished, Hackman had made the decision to retire from acting, something he did numerous times during his career.
 Once Bronson was attached, Douglas lost interest, claiming he had no desire to make a "Charlie Bronson movie."

 This film received the technical support of the United States Border Patrol and the United States Immigration and Naturalization Service.
 Veteran United States Border Patrol Agents served as technical advisors during the making of the film.
-It is probably one of the more realistic portrayals of U.S. Border Patrol Agents, with the exception of Agent Maynard's undercover trip to Mexico.
 The Border Patrol uniforms, firearms, "sign-cutting" techniques, and vehicles used during the film were all accurate.

 It was the first major film made on the topic of illegal border crossings, although it was shortly followed by another, The Border.
 Filming started in San Diego in December 1979.
 Two thousand extras were used to play illegal aliens.

 Bronson said, "I didn't do the film entirely for altruistic reasons but the issue does interest me.
 Here are these people whose lives are simply caught up in politics.
 They almost live in the United States and they are willing to do the work that some Americans aren't willing to do."